-Tony & Ridley Scott: The Geordie directors of Top Gun and Thelma & Louise spent pounds 12m buying Shepperton studios in 1995.
-Before moving to Hollywood they used Shepperton hundreds of times and Ridley (pictured) made Alien there.
+Tony & Ridley Scott: The Geordie directors of Thelma & Louise and Top Gun spent pounds 12m buying Shepperton studios in 1995.
+Before moving to Hollywood they used Shepperton hundreds of times and Ridley (pictured) made Alien, his first Hollywood film, there.
 They spent pounds 8.5m making it the top post-production facility outside the US.
-Revenues this year will be about pounds 14m.

 Victor Kiam: Recorded the line about liking the Remington shaver so much that he bought the company.
-It is credited with helping to propel the struggling firm he bought in 1978 to one with half the US market for electric razors in five years.
-He has an abiding love for gadgets and has bought into a company that makes the world's smallest hair dryer and Ronson, the ailing lighter firm.
+It is credited with helping propel the struggling firm he bought in 1978 to one with half the US market for electric razors in five years.
+He has bought into a company that makes the world's smallest hair dryer and Ronson, the ailing lighter company.